Submissions

 • If I am submitting a document for peer review, I guarantee the instructions outlined in Ensuring a Blind Review have been followed.

-• Authors and co-authors must accept and sight the Statement of Originality.
+• Authors and co-authors must accept and sight the Statement of Originality (we suggest to open the link in a new tab and download the file).
 This document must be uploaded with the paper submission.
 Find the option “Statement of Originality” when uploading.

 • Graphs and tables are included pursuant to the journal’s specifications, as outlined in the Instructions for Authors.